Pinnacle-Networks/Pinnacle/docs/content/core_api/intro.md

-# Core pinnacle usage
+# Core Pinnacle usage

-In this section we walk through how to perform the key operations with pinnacle.
+In this section we walk through how to perform the key operations with Pinnacle.
 There are three key patterns C-A-E:

 ***Connect***